carbon-language/carbon-lang/compiler-rt/lib/builtins/README.txt

 // There is no C interface to the *_vfp_d8_d15_regs functions.
 There are
 // called in the prolog and epilog of Thumb1 functions.
 When the C++ ABI use
-// SJLJ for exceptions, each function with a catch clause or destuctors needs
+// SJLJ for exceptions, each function with a catch clause or destructors needs
-// to save and restore all registers in it prolog and epliog.
+// to save and restore all registers in it prolog and epilog.
 But there is
 // no way to access vector and high float registers from thumb1 code, so the
 // compiler must add call outs to these helper functions in the prolog and
 // epilog.